Available Position Profile - Executive Director

-Works with staff and the Board to prepare a comprehensive and realistic annual operating budget.
+Works with the Development Director and the Board to prepare a comprehensive and realistic annual operating budget.

-Researches, creates, and implements income sources to underwrite programming, including fundraising campaigns, grants, and other.
+Supports the Development Director as they Research, create and implement income sources to underwrite programming, including fundraising campaigns, grants, and other.

 Ensures that sound bookkeeping and accounting procedures are followed.

-Administers the funds of The Art Project according to the approved budget and keeps a keen eye on the cash flow.
+Administers the funds of TAP according to the approved budget and keeps a keen eye on the cash flow of TAP.

 Provides the Board with comprehensive, regular reports on revenues and expenditures.

-Ensures that the Board and The Art Project carry appropriate and adequate insurance coverage.
+Ensures that the Board and TAP carry appropriate and adequate insurance coverage.

-Communicates the good work of The Art Project with members, donors, and the greater community.
+Along with the Development Director, communicates the good work of TAP with members, donors, and the greater community.

-Establishes good working relationships and collaborative arrangements with regional artists, community groups, and other organizations to help achieve the goals of the organization.
+Establishes good working relationships and collaborative arrangements with regional artists, community groups, and other organizations to help achieve the goals of TAP.

 Application Instructions: Please provide a cover letter and resume as one document that shares your interest and qualifications for this position.
 Send to Careers@theartproject.org .
 No phone calls please.